nps798/PySchedulerForDoctors/README.md

 # Overview
 This program is designed to automate the scheduling of doctors in your department based on various constraints.
 It utilizes linear programming and integrates with Google Sheets for easy manipulation of scheduling parameters by end-users without any coding knowledge.

-## Program Overview (How end-user without coding skill tell the program how to make an appropriate schedule)
+## Program Overview

-# Doctor Scheduling Program
+How end-user without coding skill tell the program how to make an appropriate schedule

 This program is designed to automate the scheduling of doctors in your department based on various constraints.
 It utilizes linear programming and integrates with Google Sheets for easy manipulation of scheduling parameters by end-users without any coding knowledge.